mevanwijewardena/mevanwijewardena.github.io/_pages/courses.md

 {% include base_path %}

-Below are a list of graduate level courses I have taken.
+Below is a list of graduate level courses I have taken.

 ## University of Southern California